LucyPitticas-Rothwell/Hear-Me-Out-app/README.md

 # "Hear Me Out" - A mobile app with website content management system (CMS)

+*NOTE: Code cannot be shared but a concise graphic overview of the final product can be seen in the "Hear_Me_Out_Poster" file.
+Click [here](https://github.com/LucyRothwell/Hear-Me-Out-app/raw/master/Hear_Me_Out_Poster.pptx) to open.*

 Click here to view a [poster of the app](https://github.com/LucyRothwell/Hear-Me-Out-app/raw/master/Hear_Me_Out_Poster.pptx)

 Click here to see the app [featured in the British Medical Journal](https://adc.bmj.com/content/105/Suppl_2/A10.3)